En-Query/EncryptedQuery/RUNNING.md

 The Kafka-stream example shows Encrypted Query executing a query against data from a Kafka stream in real-time.

 To run this example you need to have Kafka installed with a topic named 'stream-test' available.
-This example will generate data in a Kafka-producer application that feeds data into the stream-test topic.
+This example will generate data in a Kafka-producer application that feeds data into the 'stream-test' topic.
 Two core configuration options for Encrypted Query for processing of stream data are the search window (time period to search the stream) and how many instances you want to search.
 After each instance a result file is returned.

+Before you execute the streaming example untar the kafka-producer.tar file.
+This will create the `kafka-producer` folder which includes the jar file to execute as well as the source to rebuild if necessary.

 To execute the streaming example start the script: `run_streaming_example.sh`